 5 For the Resolution, see Form 4.5F.
-There is no real flexibility in setting capacity as you can no longer take growth into account when setting slots for Standard School Choice.
-Districts may only deny a transfer if the transfer would place the district above the ninety percent (90%) maximum under law or the student's resident district has reached its three percent (3%) cap.
+Districts may only deny a transfer if the transfer would place the district above the ninety-five percent (95%) maximum under law or the student's resident district has reached its three percent (3%) cap.
 Your application of a lack of capacity must be consistent; you can't choose to add a teacher due to accepting a student, but refuse to add a staff member because the applicant requires special education.

 Once the resolution has been made, the Board's role in determining acceptance is finished and no further board action is required to accept school choice students.